Beth Mitchell, Interim Associate Vice President for Communications and External Relations

 Norma Stary, web content coordinator and EITA officer, is charged with governance and oversight of FIT’s website.
 She conducts training for FIT's web editors and monitors the site for quality assurance and accessibility.
 She has a BA in mass communication from West Texas A&M University and an MS in information design from SUNY Polytechnic.
 She is a Certified Professional in Accessibility Core Competencies.

-Jonathan Vatner is the staff writer for Hue magazine.
-Working with the editor and managing editor, he conceives, writes, and edits stories for FIT's award-winning magazine.
-He also contributes to FIT Newsroom.
-A journalist since 2002, he was a former editor of O at Home, an Oprah Magazine, and Meetings & Conventions, and has written for The New York Times; O, The Oprah Magazine; and many other publications.
-He is the author of Carnegie Hill, a novel from Thomas Dunne Books/St. Martin's Press in 2019.
-He has an MFA in creative writing from Sarah Lawrence College and a BA in cognitive neuroscience from Harvard University.
+Jonathan Vatner is the managing editor of Hue magazine.
+He oversees the process of creating FIT's award-winning publication, both in print and online: idea generation, making assignments, budgeting, and workflow.
+He also contributes to FIT Newsroom, helps edit other areas of the FIT website, and serves on the President's Sustainability Council.
+A journalist since 2002, he has been an editor of O at Home, an Oprah Magazine, and Meetings & Conventions, and has written for The New York Times; O, The Oprah Magazine; and many other publications.
+He is the author of the novels The Bridesmaids Union (St. Martin's Press, 2022) and Carnegie Hill (Thomas Dunne Books, 2019), and he teaches fiction writing at New York University and the Hudson Valley Writers Center.
+He received an MFA in creative writing from Sarah Lawrence College and a BA in cognitive neuroscience from Harvard University.

 Lisa Wager, Director, Government and Community Relations